Time Management Activities For Employees

 This game will help your participants understand the importance of effective communication.
 Without asking the right questions and divulging the right answers, it will be a challenge for them to find these common touchpoints.

-We spend a lot of time in the office with people from all walks of life.
-And, although the primary focus should be to do our jobs well, we’re also human beings.
-We have families, friends, dreams, hopes, hobbies, etc. Once your team members get to learn some of the things that make their colleagues who they are, they can start building valuable connections.
+We spend much time in the office with people from all walks of life.
+And although the primary focus should be to do our jobs well, we’re also human beings.
+We have families, friends, dreams, hopes, hobbies, etc.

 Life Lessons Activities